-Athletes need a combination of protein and carbs to get through lengthy preseason workouts.
-Consuming protein before workout can supply the necessary amino acids to stimulate muscle protein synthesis in the muscles that will be engaged during resistance training1.
-This proteins synthesis can carry on long after workout has ended if the athlete chooses to refuel properly with more protein after practice.
-Always remember to balance your protein intake with other necessary nutrients.
-Your main form of energy is carbohydrate, so try to have both pre- and post-workout.
+Athletes need a combination of protein and carbohydrates to get through lengthy workouts.
+Consuming protein before practice can supply the body with necessary amino acids that stimulate protein synthesis in the muscles that will be engaged during athletic training.
+Protein synthesis also occurs after practice and athletes should refuel properly with more protein after training to help their bodies recover.
+Carbohydrates act as the main source of energy, so athletes should eat protein and carbohydrates both pre- and post-workout.
 To learn more about post-workout nutrition check out this article.

 3. Try Compression Garments

 Some athletes opt for compression pants to help accelerate the recovery process.
-Recent research shows that these tight garments can accelerate lactate clearance from the muscle tissue and reduce heart rate following high-intensity exercise2.
+Research shows that these tight garments can accelerate lactate clearance from the muscle tissue and reduce heart rate following high-intensity exercise.
 These garments can be handy during competition season as well, when quick recovery between morning and evening sessions of a meet is critical.

 4. Get on the Foam Roller

-Your muscles may feel exceptionally tight the day after a strength training session in preseason.
-You may not have lifted in awhile, and therefore may feel more broken down.
+Muscles may feel exceptionally tight the day after a strength training session.
 A lot of this tightness can be attributed to tangled muscle and fascia tissue.
-Rolling out on a foam roller can apply pressure to knotted areas and help release the muscle from the layer of fascia, thereby boosting circulation and helping you get your range of motion.
+Rolling out on a foam roller can apply pressure to knotted areas and help release the muscle from the layer of fascia, thereby boosting circulation and helping athletes increase their range of motion.
 Foam rolling is an easy and effective recovery method.